 checker.getgoingfast.pro

-It will show you GPU, driver, Python, Cuda, and dependency readiness.
+It will show you GPU, driver, Python, CUDA, and dependency readiness.

 a)

-q) Which install method is better?
+q) Which setup method is better?

 a)